MahmoudHegazi/Animation/README.md

 I work with 2 situations with instructions and without instructions , my task all JS code needed and draw some ite

-and control  arrow and steps
+and control  arrow and steps sequence

 <img src="mp1.PNG">